pittcsc/pittcswiki/docs/setup-dev.md

 Markdown files are converted to HTML pages with the `src/components/templates/guides-template` file.

-If you are curious about how this project works and want to become a serious contributer - [read and follow these tutorials](https://www.gatsbyjs.org/tutorial/).
+If you are curious about how this project works and want to become a serious contributor - [read and follow these tutorials](https://www.gatsbyjs.org/tutorial/).

 Thanks for contributing!